How to Elope

 “What about [insert anyone’s name who won’t be invited]?”

-Take a similar route to the conversation with the current individual.
+Take a similar route to the conversation just had with the current individual.
 You value your relationship with them and a wedding invitation isn’t an indication of how much you care for them.
 It’s less about the person and more about having privacy.

 “We don’t get to watch you get married” or other variations of feeling like they’re missing out.

 You usually hardly see each guest during a traditional wedding anyways.
 You weren’t likely to get much quality time with close friends/family regardless.
-You will likely get more quality time celebrating and sharing your wedding experience by meeting up with them privately at another time.
+You will get more quality time celebrating and sharing your wedding experience by meeting up with them privately at another time.

 “Eloping/this decision is selfish.”

 It really isn’t.
 You have one day to celebrate you two and you’re not obligated to plan around everyone else.
 Gently remind them that it’s YOUR day.
+It’s selfish for them to expect you to plan YOUR wedding around them.

 Telling Everyone Else